-Prerequisites: Enrollment in the DNP program or permission of the instructor 2 semester Credits (Contact hours per course: Lecture 30)
+Prerequisites: Enrollment in the DNP program or permission of the instructor

 N6847 Organization and Systems Leadership for Quality Improvement and Systems Thinking The course focuses on the dynamic and complex health care system and organizational imperatives to deliver quality health care through clinical initiatives based on industry standards, key outcome indicators, and cost-quality imperatives.
 This course will provide a framework for students to understand and apply relevant theories of organizational change, systems leadership, organizational culture, healthcare finance, communications, systems thinking, and models for personal leadership.